ndbroadbent/git-remove-debug/README.md

 -----------------------------------

-This is a small script that parses the output from `git diff`, and deletes any **new** or **changed** lines that are "debugging statements".
+This is a small script that parses the output from `git diff`.
+By default, it deletes any **new** or **changed** lines that are "debugging statements".
 You can also pass a custom regex to match lines.

+You can pass the `-a` flag (or `--all`) to remove debugging statements from all files that are checked in to the git repository.

-By default, the script will show all of the lines that it will delete, and it will ask you to confirm.
+The script will show you every line that it is about to delete, and will ask you to confirm the changes.
 You can skip the confirmation by using the `-f` (or `--force`) option.

-It also has an `patch` mode, similar to `git add -p` or `git checkout -p`.
-You can enable patch mode with the `-p` flag.
-When running in this mode, the script will prompt you to confirm each individual line.
-You can use `q` or `Ctrl+C` to cancel at any time.
-You can also use `d` to skip the rest of the lines, and only delete what you have already confirmed.
+The script also has an patch mode, similar to `git add -p` or `git checkout -p`.
+You can use patch mode with the `-p` flag (or `--patch`).
+When running in patch mode, the script will prompt you to confirm every individual line.
+You can press `q` or `Ctrl+C` to cancel at any time.
+You can also press `d` to skip the rest of the lines, and only delete what you have already confirmed.

 > NOTE: Unlike `git add -p`, you don't have to press return after pressing 'y' or 'n'.

 ## Disclaimer and Backups

 This software is provided without warranty of any kind.
-By using this script, you agree and understand that I can not be held responsible for any data loss.
+By using this script, you agree and understand that I can not be held personally responsible for any data loss.

-The script will make a backup copy of any file that it overwrites.
+To protect against loss of data, the script will make a backup copy of any file that it touches.
 The backup path will be displayed in the console.

 Please note that this script may not work for all encodings and line endings.
-It probably won't work very well on Windows, and you should be very careful if your filenames contain any spaces or UTF8 characters.
+You should also be very careful if your filenames contain any spaces or UTF8 characters.

 ## Recognized Debugging Statements

-This script removes simple debugger calls and print statements.
+This script removes any **new** or **changed** lines that contain debugger calls or print statements.

 99% of my print statements are just a single line.
 If you have a multi-line print statement, you'll have to delete that manually for now.
 (Pull requests are welcome!)